-- o An authority (signer) is only allowed to sign the content of a SIP 'Resource-Priority' header for which it has the right authority.
-The authority that signs the token MUST have a secure method for authentication of the end user or the device. - o The verification of the signature MUST include means of verifying that the signer is authoritative for the signed content of the SIP 'Resource-Priority' header.
+- o An authority (signer) is only allowed to sign the content of a SIP 'Resource-Priority' header field for which it has the right authority.
+The authority that signs the token MUST have a secure method for authentication of the end user or the device. - o The verification of the signature MUST include means of verifying that the signer is authoritative for the signed content of the resource priority namespace in the PASSporT.